 Schizophrenia is a serious mental health illness that distorts the way in which a person thinks, acts, expresses emotions, relates to others, and perceives reality.
-This disorder is considered to the most chronic and disabling of the major mental illnesses.
+This disorder is considered to be the most chronic and disabling of the major mental illnesses.
 Schizophrenia is a psychosis, which means that an individual suffering with this disorder is unable to tell what is real from what is imagined.
 At times they may even completely lose touch with reality; the world turns into a place of muddled thoughts, images, and sounds.
 To other individuals, the behavior of a man or woman with schizophrenia may be strange and sometimes shocking.

 Schizophrenia is a lifelong disorder that, while not treatable, is able to be managed with proper medication and therapy.
 However, if this disorder is left untreated it will get worse over time and an individual may no longer be able to function normally on a daily basis.
 They may be unable to hold down a job, leaving them in financial trouble, or they may find themselves struggling to keep up with school.
 Additionally, schizophrenics may become socially isolated because they have trouble maintaining personal relationships and connecting to other individuals.
 Schizophrenia can leave a person frightened and alone.

-Here at Cascade Behavioral Health, our staff of leading healthcare experts are genuinely compassionate about each person who comes to us for help.
+As one of the best schizophrenia treatment centers near Seattle, our staff of leading healthcare experts are genuinely compassionate about each person who comes to us for help.
 Every one of our staff members will listen to your concerns and are committed to treating you as the unique individual that you are.
 The innovative programs we have created are designed to comfort, educate, and empower our patients and their caregivers.
 We take a holistic approach to every aspect of care, which also includes the environment, which is why you will find home-like welcoming spaces designed to support the healing process.

-Treatment for Schizophrenia at Cascade Behavioral Health
+Treatment approaches for schizophrenia at Cascade Behavioral Health Hospital

 If it has been established that you are chemically dependent on alcohol or any type of substance, then you will begin the treatment process in our detoxification unit.
 All patients are closely monitored throughout the entire withdrawal process by a medical physician and a team of nurses, in order to ensure their safety.
 This process is done to gradually remove all drugs from your body so that you are able to fully participate in the therapeutic process.